padeir0/pao/docs/spec.md

 They do not behave like functions, parameters to special forms are only evaluated according to the semantics of that specific special form.
-They are essentially "intrinsic macros".
+They are essentially "intrinsic macros" or "intrinsic FEXPR".

 ### Types

-IML is dinamically typed, but a global type inference algorithm may be used to find bugs.
+IML is dinamically typed.
 There are only a few types visible to the user, these types are defined by the following predicates: